 The project proponent would apply SPR REC-1, which would notify users of temporary closures during treatment.
-If the temporary closure of a recreation area or facility is required, the proponent will post notifications of the closure at least two weeks prior to the commencement of the treatment activities.
+If the temporary closure of a recreation area or facility is required, the proponent will post notifications of the closure at least 2 weeks prior to the commencement of the treatment activities.
 In addition, SPR AD-3 would require that the project proponent design and implement the treatment in a manner that is applicable to the JDSF Management Plan to the extent the project is subject to them.
-SPR AD-6 would require, one to three days prior to the commencement of a treatment activity, the project proponent post signs in a conspicuous location near the treatment area describing the activity and timing and requesting persons in the area to contact a designated representative of the project proponent of prescribed burning operations, the project proponent to: 1) post signs along the closest public roadway to the treatment area describing the activity and timing, and requesting persons in the area to contact a designated representative of the project proponent (contact information will be provided with the notice) if they have questions or smoke concerns; 2) publish a public interest notification in a local newspapers or other widely distributed media source describing the activity, timing, and contact information; 3) send the local county supervisor and county administrative officer (or equivalent official responsible for distribution of public information) a notification letter describing the activity, its necessity, timing, and measures being taken to protect the environment and prevent prescribed burn escape.
+SPR AD-6 would require, one to three days prior to the commencement of a treatment activity, the project proponent post signs in a conspicuous location near the treatment area describing the activity and timing and requesting persons in the area to contact a designated representative of the project proponent (contact information will be provided with the notice) if they have questions or concerns.
+SPR AD-4 would require, at least 3 days prior to the commencement of prescribed burning operations, the project proponent to: 1) post signs along the closest public roadway to the treatment area describing the activity and timing, and requesting persons in the area to contact a designated representative of the project proponent (contact information will be provided with the notice) if they have questions or smoke concerns; 2) publish a public interest notification in a local newspapers or other widely distributed media source describing the activity, timing, and contact information; 3) send the local county supervisor and county administrative officer (or equivalent official responsible for distribution of public information) a notification letter describing the activity, its necessity, timing, and measures being taken to protect the environment and prevent prescribed burn escape.